faulhornlabs/qutility-frontier/README.md

 ---

 ## Key features
 ### Framework utilities

 * Open-source Python package designed to simplify the implementation of **platform-independent quantum benchmark protocols**.

-* A **benchmark *base* class** with a well-defined workflow, including customizable methods for:
+* A **benchmark *base* class** with a well-defined workflow for benchmark instance creation, circuit generation, serialization and saving, loading, and re-evaluation, with customizable methods for each step.
-  * benchmark instance creation,
-  * circuit generation,
-  * serialization / saving,
-  * loading and re-evaluation.

 * A lightweight **Python-based representation of quantum circuits**, enabling intuitive and flexible implementation of benchmark logic while remaining independent of any specific SDK.

 * **Hardware-agnostic circuit export** via **OpenQASM** (QASM 2 / QASM 3), with optional SDK-specific adaptations (e.g., gate aliasing).

-* A **JSON schema** to store complete benchmark instances, including:
-  * benchmark metadata and generated circuits,
-  * experimental results (shot counts),
-  * evaluation results (scores, pass/fail conditions, and derived metrics), together with utilities for saving and reloading benchmark instances reproducibly.
+* A **JSON schema** to store complete benchmark instances, including benchmark metadata and generated circuits, experimental results (shot counts), and evaluation results (scores, pass/fail conditions, and derived metrics), together with utilities for saving and reloading benchmark instances reproducibly.

 ### Implemented scalable benchmarks

 This package currently includes two implementations of scalable benchmarks introduced in the accompanying paper: https://arxiv.org/abs/2512.19413 :

-* **Clifford Volume Benchmark**

-  * efficiently verifiable using stabilizer techniques
-  * measures stabilizer and destabilizer observables to quantify device performance
+* **Clifford Volume Benchmark** - efficiently verifiable using stabilizer techniques and measuring stabilizer and destabilizer observables to quantify device performance.

-* **Free-Fermion Volume Benchmark**

-  * based on Gaussian / free-fermionic circuits (SO(2n) transformations)
-  * evaluates device performance through Majorana-mode based observables
+* **Free-Fermion Volume Benchmark** - based on Gaussian / free-fermionic circuits and evaluating device performance through Majorana-mode based observables.

 ### Tutorials and demos